twilkie12/Hardware-Mixer/README.txt

-The serial com object sometimes has errors, need to find the error message but something about Vtable lookup, rare and also fixed on fresh windows install
+The serial com object sometimes has errors, need to find the error message but something about Vtable lookup, rare and also seemingly fixed on fresh windows install

 Prints: (-2004287484, None, (None, None, None, 0, None)) Need to figure out where from and why